From delightful discoveries to over-hyped disappointments, counting down a year’s fiction reading from best to worst:

 Milkman by Anna Burns: what goes through a young girl’s mind when male sexual privilege inexorably encroaches, endless partisan violence cautions against caring, and virulent rumor ruthlessly inflates the innocent into the unforgiveable?
 Milkman is a word-loving but miraculously never word-drunk narrative, and while everything’s a little too conveniently resolved, this stream-of-consciousness barrage from an exaggerated rather than unimaginable everywhere is outrageously relevant and involving.

 Less by Andrew Sean Greer: in which an author sets off on a road trip comedy of errors, all to avoid the painful wedding of his ex-boyfriend.
-I started out kind of poo-pooing this extended pun and then I just plain fell in love with it.
+First I kind of poo-pooed this extended pun, and then I realized I’d fallen in love with it.

 Kafka on the Shore by Haruki Murakami: exquisite, memorable, a puzzle with music that’s much more than the sum of its parts.
 (The answer is right on the tip of my soul.)

 When We Were Orphans and Never Let Me Go by Kazuo Ishiguro: the first an unanswered question, a numbingly brutal immersion into war in Japan; the second an unrelenting yet placid nightmare, a hellish, accurate analogy of the human condition.
 Read them both.

 Washington Black by Esi Edugyan: Like Dickens for grownups, this grudgingly adventurous bildungsroman takes a young slave from Barbados by balloon, to Nova Scotia by ship, then on to the Arctic and America and England.
 Science, art, and romance are on board, while a nicely reasoned maturity awaits on shore.
 It’s all fairly preposterous but wildly imaginative, insightful, and sane.